Sönke Möhring

 Sönke Möhring (born 12 October 1972) is a German actor.

 Life and work

-He grew up in Herne.
+Möhring grew up in Herne.
 His father was an army officer and his mother worked as a teacher.
 He has a sister and two brothers.
-After his brother Wotan Wilke Möhring became an actor, in the early 2000s, Sönke followed him to also become an actor.
-Together with his brother, he participated in a few movies such as Video Kings, Cowgirl or Goldene Zeiten.
+After his brother Wotan Wilke Möhring became an actor in the early 2000s, Sönke followed him to also become an actor.
+With his brother, he participated in a few movies such as Video Kings, Cowgirl and Goldene Zeiten.

 Möhring made his national debut in Stefan Ruzowitzky's Anatomy 2 and his international film debut in Quentin Tarantino's Inglourious Basterds.